SergioCoboLopez/ELN_Sergio/docs/october/index.md

 Now, I am changing figures from png to pdf.
 It works.
 I am also changing some things from the text (is it worth it to do that?)

 I made some changes to the text, but I think I am starting to write in circles.

+I made some advances and would like to pass my text through grammarly

+I have been preparing a presentation and goals for Monday.
+I think I am quite confident of what I want to tell.

+Now I have started the stochastic units of Goldsim.
+I think the first unit is going to be quite basic.
+I am guessing is going to introduce basic concepts such as Monte Carlo simulations.
+Lesson 1 and 2
+They start distinguishing types of stochasticity: 1. inherent randomness, 2. lack of knowledge.
+They argue that 1 is important in the sense that it tells you the limits of what you can know or learn.
+If you have a problem of lack of knowledge, you can further study the system.
+In the case of 1, that's it.
+Oftentimes both sources of stochasticity can be convoluted.

+Lesson 3